Your Pediatric Pelvic Health Patients Can’t Wait. Neither Should You.

 In 2018, Dawn was awarded the Elizabeth Noble Award by the American Physical Therapy Association Section on Women’s Health for providing Extraordinary and Exemplary Service to the Field of Physical Therapy for Children.

-Join us on November 8th, 2025 (10am -5:30pm EST) for a day of inspiration, professional growth, and revolutionary insights in pediatric pelvic health.
+Join us on November 8th, 2026 (10am -5:30pm EST) for an inspiring day filled with cutting-edge education, practical clinical strategies, and groundbreaking insights in pediatric pelvic health.

-Secure your spot today and be a part of this transformative experience!
+Reserve your spot today and be part of this transformative learning experience!

 For any inquiries or assistance, contact us at pedphsummit@gmail.com